iMvijay23/iMvijay23.github.io/_pages/about.md

 Hi, I'm Vijay Murari Tiyyala, a researcher in NLP and Machine Learning with a Master’s degree in Computer Science from Johns Hopkins University.
 Interested in my work?
 Check out my [resume](/files/VijayMurariTiyyala_Resume.pdf).

-In my research at the Center for Language and Speech Processing, I worked under [Prof. Mark Dredze](https://www.cs.jhu.edu/~mdredze/) to enhance chatbot interactions in healthcare.
+In my full-time research role at the Center for Language and Speech Processing at Johns Hopkins University, I work under [Prof. Mark Dredze](https://www.cs.jhu.edu/~mdredze/) to enhance chatbot interactions in healthcare.
 Before this, I developed a multilingual medical concept dictionary with [Dr. David Yarowsky](https://www.cs.jhu.edu/~yarowsky/).
 I also have experience as a Data Analyst at Deloitte.

 ## Projects

 ### Empathy-Enhanced LLMs: Refining AI Responses with Fine-Grained Human Feedback
-Fine-tuned models to improve empathy, quality, factuality, and comprehensiveness in text generation, especially for healthcare chatbots.
+In this project, I led the development of models to improve empathy, quality, factuality, and comprehensiveness in text generation.
+This involved fine-tuning models, creating innovative training datasets, and developing new algorithms to ensure healthcare chatbots provide responses that are not only accurate and relevant but also empathetic and comprehensive.

 ### SAMOYEDS: Simulating Agents for Modeling Outcomes and Estimations to Direct Social-policy
 Developed a tool using LLMs to simulate public responses to health policies, aiding decision-making during the COVID-19 pandemic.